Forever Evil (film): Plot

 The zombie reappears and attacks Denning and Reggie.
 They try to kill it multiple times, thrusting a firepoker through it, hitting it with their car and finally setting its body on fire, but it comes back to life each time.
 Finally, it tracks them and, after Reggie confesses she is in love with Denning, the zombie stabs Denning with a mystical dagger.
 Denning extracts the dagger and stabs the zombie with it.

 Nash seems to witness the reappearance of Holly.
 She rips open her womb and takes out a baby, which falls to the ground.
 It appears demonic and has glowing red eyes.
-Slightly later Nash appears to be attacked by this baby, but then he awakes - it was only a dream.
+Slightly later Nash appears to be attacked by this baby, but then he awakes – it was only a dream.

 Reggie goes to confront Nash, witnessing the sinister dog again and soon learns Nash has superhuman powers.
 He is resistant to bullets and is able to prevent a paperweight that she throws at his head from striking him.
 Nash shows Reggie the document which Leo mailed to Denning, but which never arrived.
 It is Nash's birth certificate, showing that he was born over a hundred years ago.
-The apparent mysterious and supernatural cult dedicated to bringing Yog-Kothag back to Earth is in fact just ash, and his zombie.
+The apparent mysterious and supernatural cult dedicated to bringing Yog-Kothag back to Earth is in fact just Nash, and his zombie.
 Together they committed a series of periodic ritual murders over the last decades.
 The zombie is now dead, but Nash reveals that Denning has been transformed into a new zombie.
 Yog-Kothag speaks through Denning with a warning.
 Denning then asserts himself and stabs Nash with the mystical dagger.

 The film ends as Nash seems to be drawn screaming into the cosmic void.
-Yog-Kothag's voice is heard proclaiming "You have failed me!"
+Yog-Kothag's voice is heard proclaiming "Worm!
+Thou hast failed me!"
+The ending text reads, "Somewhere, a man named Nash is screaming."